-- Someone who doesn’t already have a soundbar.
-Thanks to the optical input, this speaker can be used even when you’re not throwing parties to give your TV or gaming system an instant boost.
+People who like to throw parties can move this speaker from room to room.
+Alternatively, you can keep it in one spot and let the sound fill your place.
+Someone who doesn’t already have a soundbar can use the HYPERBOOM via its optical input.
+This speaker can be used even when you’re not throwing parties to give your TV or gaming system an instant boost.

-What’s it like to use the UE Hyperboom?
+What’s it like to use the UE HYPERBOOM?

-The first thing you should know is that thing is big.
-If you’ve had UE Boom speakers in the past and think you know what it’s like to use a UE speaker, just throw that knowledge out the window.
-You’re not going to be able to throw this in a backpack or go on a hike with this thing.
-Considering its size, the UE Hyperboom is surprisingly light at 5.9kg (13lbs), but it’s still not going to be too fun to carry on the trail.
+The first thing you should know is that this speaker is big.
+If you’ve had UE BOOM speakers in the past and think you know what it’s like to use a UE speaker, throw that knowledge out the window.
+For the first time, UE went with a square shape for its speaker instead of a cylinder, and it works.
+You still get the giant + and – signs that the company is known for, but this time around the symbols are touch-capacitive.
+You’re won’t be able to toss the HYPERBOOM into your bag for a hike, but it’s still pretty light considering its size.
 Instead, this is the kind of speaker you want for a backyard or beach party.

 The speaker is made of a tough plastic that is IPX4 splash and dust-resistant.
 I can see this speaker living poolside in the summer: not having to worry about whether it’s going to rain or get splashed is a major plus.
 That said, try not to submerge the speaker as doing so will fry the internals.
 Along the spine is a built-in rubber strap that I really like, because it makes the speaker much easier to carry from place to place.
-Plus, when you’re not using it you can just make it go flat against the speaker which is convenient.
-Under the strap, you’ll find the waterproof flap for all of the ports.
-One of which I’ll get into here, because it really changed how I view this speaker.
+Plus, when you’re not using it you can make it go flat against the speaker which is convenient.
+Under the strap, you’ll find the waterproof flap for all of the ports, one of which I’ll get into here because it really changed how I view this speaker.

 Besides the two Bluetooth inputs, you also get an optical input, a USB-A output for charging your devices, and a 3.5mm input.
 Switching between all of the inputs is simple, as there’s a dedicated button for all four on top of the speaker.
 One thing that’s worth noting is that the 3.5mm and optical outputs are hidden under a rubber flap along the back of the speaker, so if you’re going to be using those then just keep in mind that you’re breaking the IPX4 seal to use them so avoid water if possible.

-How good is the battery life of the UE Hyperboom?
+How good is the battery life of the UE HYPERBOOM?

-How does the UE Hyperboom sound?
+How does the UE HYPERBOOM sound?

-Should you buy the UE Hyperboom?
+Should you buy the UE HYPERBOOM?